-The inaugural AWGSA Most Distinguished Paper Award has been established to recognise and promote outstanding scholarship in the fields of Women’s and Gender Studies and related disciplines.
-The prize will be awarded biennially to the most distinguished peer-reviewed article published by an AWGSA member that innovatively engages with feminist paradigms.
+The AWGSA Most Distinguished Paper Award was established to recognise and promote outstanding scholarship in the fields of Women’s and Gender Studies and related disciplines.
+The inaugural prize was offered in 2018, and, and is awarded every two years to the most distinguished peer-reviewed article published by an AWGSA member that innovatively engages with feminist paradigms.

 This paper prize is awarded to the most distinguished, feminist, published journal article in the period 2016-2017.